How To Meet Finance Needs Of Gen-Z

 Most employees are already living digital lives and offering them access to a mobile wallet that adds value to their lives will enhance the connection a company has with its employees, particularly the young, digitally savvy and hungry Gen-Zers.

-It could also serve as a valuable, untapped internal communication tool that allows the employer to communicate around financial wellbeing and financial services.
-Currently the communication they receive about financial services is restricted to banks, investment companies and loan providers.
+It could also serve as a valuable, untapped internal communication tool that allows the employer to communicate about financial wellbeing and financial services.
+Currently, employees typically receive information on financial services only from banks, investment companies, and loan providers.
 Taking advantage of this relationship-building potential communication medium would go a long way in enhancing employee wellbeing and their experience of the company.